 • Pressing down while wiping a table or erasing a whiteboard.
 This pressure builds grip, upper body, and core strength while experimenting with force.

 • Carrying the class backpack to the playground.
-This puts pressure on almost all the joints of the body helping children internalize an understanding of force.
+This puts pressure on almost all the joints of the body, helping children internalize an understanding of force.

-• Packing their backpack at the end of the day helps children understand space which helps them judge how much space a letter, word, or sentence will take up on a page when writing.
+• Packing their backpack at the end of the day helps children understand space, which helps them judge how much space a letter, word, or sentence will take up on a page when writing.

 In other words, the chores children tackle in school aren’t designed to make the teacher’s work easier.
 They are intended to support essential social-emotional skills while also laying a foundation for elementary school work.

-Reinforcing these skills and continuing to build these strengths at home just makes school easier when children do chores at home like:
+Reinforcing these skills and continuing to build these strengths at home just makes school easier when children do chores at home, like:

 • Loading the dishwasher helps them understand space and build strength in their arms and hands.

-• Washing the dishes helps them build hand, arm, and core strength while they use their two hands for different jobs, the two sides of their brains have to work together, reinforcing creative, complex, and critical thought.
+• Washing the dishes helps them build hand, arm, and core strength while they use their two hands for different jobs; the two sides of their brains have to work together, reinforcing creative, complex, and critical thought.
 Most kitchens today have plenty of plastic cups and plates around that children can easily be tasked with cleaning with little disaster if they are inadvertently dropped.

 • Sweeping and mopping require children’s hands and eyes to cross the midline, making reading easier.
-It builds upper body and core strength so sitting at a desk or holding a book is easier.
+It builds upper body and core strength, so sitting at a desk or holding a book is easier.

 • Taking out the trash further builds core, grip, and upper body strength.
-It is also the kind of heavy work that helps them build a mental map of their bodies so they know how long their rams and legs are and how much force it takes to move and control them.
+It is also the kind of heavy work that helps them build a mental map of their bodies so they know how long their arms and legs are and how much force it takes to move and control them.

 What does all of this mean?

-It means we want to see teachers asking their children to do chores and when you see a teacher doing just that thank them!
+It means we want to see teachers asking their children to do chores, and when you see a teacher doing just that, thank them!

 2-3 years old